Neotron-Compute/Neotron-Book/src/2_bios.md

 fn TimeGet() -> Time;
 ```

 Get the current wall time.
 The Neotron BIOS does not understand time zones, leap-seconds or the Gregorian calendar.
+Nor does it promise that time is monotonic - users can (and will) move the clock backwards and forwards in time.
 It simply stores time as an incrementing number of seconds since some epoch, and the number of video frames (at 60 Hz) since that second began.
 A day is assumed to be exactly 86,400 seconds long.
 This is a lot like POSIX time, except we have a different epoch.
 The Neotron epoch is 2000-01-01T00:00:00Z.
 It is highly recommend that you store UTC in the BIOS and use the OS to handle time-zones.

 ### TimeSet